quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part44_Observations_an.md

 #### Approximate State in Reinforcement Learning
 Background context: To approach artificial intelligence ambitiously, it is essential to embrace approximation even for states.
 This means using an approximate notion of state that plays the same role as before but may not be Markov.
-The simplest example is using just the latest observation \( S_t = O_t \), which cannot handle hidden state information.
+The simplest example is using just the latest observation $S_t = O_t$, which cannot handle hidden state information.
 :p Why must we use approximate states in reinforcement learning?
 ??x
 We must use approximate states in reinforcement learning to approach artificial intelligence ambitiously by embracing approximation, even for states.
 This means using an approximate notion of state that plays the same role as before but may not be Markov.
-The simplest example is using just the latest observation \( S_t = O_t \), which cannot handle hidden state information. x??
+The simplest example is using just the latest observation $S_t = O_t$, which cannot handle hidden state information. x??

 ---